How to Use (and Not Use) a Ferrite Bead in Your Design to Reduce EMI

 Why is this such a bad idea?
 Here's my summary as to why you should never try to split planes and connect them with a ferrite or a parallel LC circuit:

 1. Splitting ground planes is usually unnecessary - In mixed signal systems, split ground planes can create more problems than it solves, particularly in systems that use a mix of digital and high frequency analog.
-In short, it isn't needed except in specialty cases with low frequency analog.
+In short, it isn't needed except in specialty cases with low frequency analog or when a system requires galvanic isolation.
 Read more about this here.

 2. It encourages bad routing - Placing a ferrite bead does eliminate DC offset between the two regions, but it does not function as an effective low-impedance return path between the two sections.
 Therefore, routing across the gap alongside a ferrite creates a big loop inductance antenna that emits and receives EMI.

-3. A ferrite alone can still create a high-impedance return path - If a ferrite is used to bridge two ground plane regions, it can still create a resonance even if no cap is present.
+3. A ferrite alone can still create a high-impedance return path - If a ferrite is used to bridge two ground plane regions, it will still exhibit a high resistance return path even if no cap is present.
 There is some parasitic fringing capacitance between the two plane regions that will still create a lumped LC resonance with high natural frequency and moderate damping, so a stray pulse received in the inductive loop created by the ferrite could still excite this resonance.

 Instead of trying to provide isolation with split planes, practice proper layout and routing practices.
 This is the best strategy to provide isolation.